 - Living Will: This document notes your preferences regarding the medical treatment you would like to receive (or refuse) should your condition become terminal and you’re unable to participate in the decision-making process.

-- South Dakota (Financial) Power of Attorney: This document allows the principal to select someone to oversee their financial affairs, including any money or property that the principal may own.
+- SD (Financial) Power of Attorney: This document allows the principal to select someone to oversee their financial affairs, including any money or property that the principal may own.

 How to Fill in a Medical Power of Attorney in South Dakota

-Title 59 of the South Dakota Codified Laws provides the necessary guidance for creating a medical power of attorney in South Dakota.
+Title 59 of the South Dakota Codified Laws provides the necessary guidance for creating a document up to state regulations.

 Step 1: Choose an Agent